IRIS-Solutions-Team/IRIS-Toolbox/+iris/install.md

 ```

 where you, of course, need to replace `irist/folder/of/your/choice` with
-the proper path you chose when getting IrisT installed on your computer.
+the proper path you chose when getting Iris installed on your computer.

 Although you could use the **Set Path** dialog in Matlab to put
 `irist/folder/of/your/choice` on the Matlab path, we discourage you from
 doing that because it may occasionally result in some unwanted side
 consequences.
 Simply type up or invoke the above one line every time you
-wish to start up IrisT.
+wish to start up Iris.